How Long Do Custody Battles Take? Timeline & Factors

 The length of these initial sessions can vary, but they are generally shorter than the final trial.
 However, they are no less important.

-The decisions made during such custody hearing can set the tone for the rest of the custody case timeline.
+The decisions made during such custody hearings can set the tone for the rest of the custody case timeline.

 It's essential for both parents to be well-prepared and present compelling arguments to support their positions.